sachin-101/Machine-Learning-by-Andrew-Ng-Implementation-in-Python/README.md

    You can install jupyter notebook along with Anaconda Distribution(https://www.anaconda.com/distribution/).

-## Algorithms :
+## Folders :
+### 1. Algorithms & Best Practices:
 The algorithms folder contains all the basic algorithms of Machine Learning implemented from scratch in python.
+It also has few notebooks explaining the best practices as mentioned by Andrew Ng in the course.

+### 2. Neural Networks from Scratch:
+This folder contains neural network written from scratch using numpy and pandas.
+The visualizations are using Matplotlib.

-## Programming Assignments :
+### 3. Programming Assignments :
 - The programming assignments folder contains the solutions of the programming assignments given during the course.

 - I recommend to solve them yourself first(u can take help from the algorithms folder).

 - Then you can compare your solution with mine.
 People with better solutions are welcome to send a pull request.

-- Make a folder within the 'Programming Assignments' folder, with your github username as the folder name, with the solutions in it.

 ## Submission of Programming Assignments for Grading :

-- The best way would be to clone diberge's repo https://github.com/dibgerge/ml-coursera-python-assignments, and submit your solutions to it.
+- The best way would be to clone diberge's repo https://github.com/dibgerge/ml-coursera-python-assignments, and submit your solutions through it.

-- Diberge's repo enables you to submit the assignments in python and grades you following the same grading scheme as that of the Coursera class.
-Once you are done you can send me the pull request for adding your solutions, to this repo.
+- Diberge's repo enables you to submit the assignments in python.

+## Contributing :
+- You can add new Algorithms, Best Practices and Neural Networks written from scratch in the respective folders.
+Follow the "fork-and-pull" Git workflow.

+    1. Fork the repo on GitHub
+    2. Clone the project to your own machine
+    3. Commit changes to your own branch
+    4. Push your work back up to your fork
+    5. Submit a Pull request so that I can review your changes

 ### One Friendly Advice
-- Play with the code and learn along.
+- Play with the code, change values, enjoy the math, experiment and learn along.

 ## Acknowledgements